 In the early days of our game development at Plates Across America™, like many software companies, we relied on our friends and family to help test early versions.
 One of the more engaging aspects of playing in this small universe of people is that you personally know everyone appearing in the leader boards.

 While we were enjoying the close-knit nature of the early versions of the game, our game designers began to worry that this element would be lost once we reached a certain number of players.
 In any game with a large distribution, there are always people that wind up being on a different level than everyone else.
 If you have a million players, how many are going to care to look at the leader boards besides the handful of people that have any chance of being listed there?

 The design solution we came up with to address this issue was to allow you to filter the leader boards to only a select set of chosen people.
 This requires being about to find and "follow" people to build up the list of those you are interested in.
 Adding the ability to find and manage a list of users is no small development effort.
 If you have not written or designed software before, then you might not appreciate the level of effort required to add something like this, though it sounds simple on the surface.

-This was a sizable body of work we identified before we had even launched our game.
+This was a sizable body of work we identified before we had even launched Plates Across America.
 Since we figured it was more important to focus on getting the first 100 customers before we starting to worry about the millionth, we shelved this idea of "filtered" leader boards for a while.